reganmeloche/iot-controls/README.md

   - Jumper wires
   - 100 Ohm resistor
   - 9V battery connector

+The total cost of all the hardware is just over $100 CAD.

 ### Software
 - Heroku: For running the dashboard in the cloud